Amanss21229/NeetQuizBot/replit.md

 A comprehensive Telegram bot for NEET students featuring automatic quiz forwarding, real-time scoring, daily leaderboards, and complete admin management.
 Built using Python with python-telegram-bot v20+ and PostgreSQL database.

 ## Recent Changes
+- 2025-11-11: Added multilingual quiz support (Hindi/English)
+  - New command: /language - Select quiz language preference
+  - In groups: Only admins can change language (bot admins or group admins)
+  - In private chat: All users can select their preferred language
+  - Hindi option: Quizzes automatically translated to Hindi using Google Translate
+  - English option: Quizzes remain in original English
+  - Translation caching for improved performance and reliability
+  - All users share same leaderboard regardless of language
+  - Automatic fallback to English if translation fails
+  - Database-backed language preference per group
 - 2025-11-03: Enhanced group leaderboard with universal ranks
   - Shows each user's global rank across all groups
   - Premium decorated design with colorful emojis and clear layout